atilla777/shruby/README.md

 # Shruby
-Gem and cli to use shodan API
+Shruby is is a Ruby gem and cli to use shodan API

 ## Installation